Environmental toxicology: Heavy metals

+Metals like cadmium, mercury, and lead have minimal roles in living organisms if any, so the accumulation of these, even if a little, can lead to health issues.

+For example, because humans consume fish, it is important to monitor fishes for such trace metals.
+It has been known for a long time that these trace metals get passed up the food web because of their lack of biodegradability or capability to break down.
+Such build-up can lead to liver damage and cardiovascular diseases in people.
+It is also important to monitor fishes not just for public health, but also to assess the health of coastal ecosystems.

-Heavy metals found in food sources, such as fish, can also have harmful effects.
-These metals can include mercury, lead and cadmium.
-It has been shown that fish (i.e. rainbow trout) exposed to higher cadmium levels and grow at a slower rate than fish exposed to lower levels or none.
+For instance, it has been shown that fish (i.e. rainbow trout) exposed to higher cadmium levels and grow at a slower rate than fish exposed to lower levels or none.
 Moreover, cadmium can potentially alter the productivity and mating behaviours of these fish.

 Heavy metals can also alter the genetic makeup in aquatic organisms.
 In Canada, a study examined genetic diversity in wild yellow perch along various heavy metal concentration gradients in lakes polluted by mining operations.
 Researchers wanted to determine what effect metal contamination had on evolutionary responses among populations of yellow perch.
 Along the gradient, genetic diversity over all loci was negatively correlated with liver cadmium contamination.
 Additionally, there was a negative correlation observed between copper contamination and genetic diversity.
 Some aquatic species have evolved heavy metal tolerances.
 In response to high heavy metal concentrations a Dipteran species, Chironomus riparius, of the midge family, Chironomidae, has evolved to become tolerant to cadmium toxicity in aquatic environments.
 Altered life histories, increased cadmium excretion, and sustained growth under cadmium exposure is evidence that shows that C. riparius exhibits genetically based heavy metal tolerance.